THE MYTH

 A letter from the founder

-I am grateful and humbled that my manufacturing partners, who are legends in their own right, are willing to work with me, showing belief in the first stage of my vision.
+I am grateful and humbled that my manufacturing partners, who are legends in their own right, are willing to work with me, showing belief in this first stage of my vision.
+Arion is not merely a brand; it is an alliance—a curation of specialist excellence from names like Chronode and Voutilainen & Cattin.
 I’ve taken no loans, accepted no outside capital.
 This journey has remained wholly my own—an act of creation sparked by memory, guided by legacy.

-Today, watches continue to serve not just as timekeepers, but as wearable works of art.
-We wear them for their lines, their mechanics, their tribute to function and form.
-I like to think, and I hope, that in crafting my own, I honor a quiet wish passed down from father to son—the wish that art and meaning endure.
-My promise to you, the Arion community, is my commitment to help the brand flourish by producing the most exquisite designs, not cutting any corners, and championing above all else purity, symmetry, and beauty.
+Today, watches continue to serve not just as timekeepers, but as wearable, enduring works of art.
+I hope that in crafting Arion, I honor a quiet wish passed down from father to son—the wish that art and meaning endure.
+My promise to you, the Arion community, is my commitment to help the brand flourish by producing the most exquisite designs, cutting no corners on the technical foundation, and championing above all else purity, symmetry, and enduring beauty.

 -Eric Tillman, Founder